jdmorise/AVR_SSD1306_bigchar_demo/README.md

 	Hello World with different fonts, alternating "Hello" and "World" every 10 seconds.

 # Used Software
 The source code is a demonstration of displaying huge characters in any kind of Font.
 The fonts have been created with the python code in https://github.com/jdmorise/TTF2BMH.
-The description is still WIP
 Several Fonts can be downloaded from https://github.com/jdmorise/AVR_BMH-fonts.

 # Code Overview
 The code contains the following functions and libraries: